Learning Temporal Resolution in Spectrogram for Audio Classification: Conclusions

 \section{Conclusions}

-In this paper, we introduce DiffRes, a \enquote{drop-in} differentiable temporal resolution learning module that can be applied between audio spectrogram and downstream tasks.
-We demonstrate over a large range of tasks that DiffRes can improve or maintain similar performance with \num{25}\% to \num{75}\% reduction on temporal dimensions, and can also efficiently utilize the information in high-resolution spectrograms to improve accuracy.
+In this paper, we introduce DiffRes, a ``drop-in'' differentiable temporal resolution learning module that can be applied between audio spectrogram and downstream tasks.
+For the training of DiffRes, our proposed guide loss is shown to be beneficial.
+We demonstrate over a large range of tasks that DiffRes can improve or maintain similar performance with $25$\% to $75$\% reduction on temporal dimensions, and can also efficiently utilize the information in high-resolution spectrograms to improve accuracy.
 In future work, we will move forward to evaluate DiffRes on different kinds of time-frequency representations with more sophisticated frame importance prediction models.
-Also, we believe the idea of DiffRes can work on other time series data as well for learning optimal temporal resolutions, such as video or seismic data.
+Also, we will explore the potential of DiffRes in other time series data as well for learning optimal temporal resolutions.